dougbutner/web-4/README.md

-# Web 4.0 - The Democratic Web
+# Web 4.0 - The Democratic Web Ruled by Time

 ## About This Repo